Agustín Barrios: Works

 Over 300 of Barrios' compositions and arrangements survive.
-He is still revered in Latin America to this day, where he is seen as one of the greatest musicians of all time by many.
-John Williams, former student of Andres Segovia, said of Barrios: "As a guitarist/composer, Barrios is the best of the lot, regardless of era.
+Australian guitarist John Williams, former student of Andres Segovia, said of Barrios: "As a guitarist/composer, Barrios is the best of the lot, regardless of era.
 His music is better formed, it's more poetic, it's more everything!
 And it's more of all those things in a timeless way."

 Outstanding pieces in his repertoire include: